FidelElie/FiDev/apps/home/src/content/music/2018-07-29/nick-hakim-i-dont-know.md

 date: '2018-07-29T00:00:00.000Z'
 ---
 Nick has been one of my favorite artists for the past couple years.
 His music is airy and his voice is amazing and brings together all the songs he does.
-I love his last album Green Twins very much, it was one of my favorite albums last year.
+I love his last album :album[3QqPgCaqDKmskJqijCG7sV][Green Twins] very much, it was one of my favorite albums last year.
 But I wanted to showcase the song that started it all for me.
-It is a masterpiece to me, so much so that I remember the first time I was listening to it.
+It is a masterpiece to me, so much so that I remember the first time I was listening to it...

 It was a cold night in December a couple of years ago and I was revising for impending university exams in the early hours of the morning.
-I had heard one of his songs before and I decided to listen to more of his catalog.
-And I was introduced to this song and I remember just putting down my pen and closing my eyes and being transported somewhere else.
+I had heard his song :track[2ty2vBXzBYKJI1QFnSh5Hy][Lift Me Up] and I decided to listen to more of his catalog.
+I remember putting this song on, quickly putting down my pen and closing my eyes and being transported somewhere else.
 The silky smooth vocals in the verses and the chorus is what do it for me.
 As mixed with instrumentation of the song it results in the the whole experience being a journey to me.
 I can't tell you how much I love it, still my favorite song of his to this day.
 Amazing artist, amazing song go and give Mr Hakim a listen.